 Advantages Of The Network

 Polkadot offers several fundamental advantages that enhance the vision of earlier blockchain networks.

 When blockchains operate in isolation, their abilities are hindered as they can only process a limited amount of traffic.
 With Polkadot, however, it operates on a sharded multi-chain network.
 This enables it to process multiple transactions on several chains concurrently through parallel processing.
-This goes a long way in eliminating the congestion that may occur on legacy networks that only process transactions in a singular formation.
+This goes a long way in eliminating the congestion on legacy networks that only process transactions in a singular formation.

 Furthermore, the power of parallel processing helps to improve scalability and creates the most suitable conditions for increased adoption and future growth.
-Parachains are these sharded chains that are linked to Polkadot as they operate on the network in parallel.
+Parachains are these sharded chains linked to Polkadot as they operate on the network in parallel.

 Additionally, blockchain governance models on Polkadot’s network can be refined and upgraded as requirements and conditions change with time.

 Like most software developed, blockchains need to be upgraded to keep up with the times and address the different needs that arise through technological advancement.
 Upgrading conventional chains, however, are not as straightforward.

 A hard fork is required to perform an upgrade with conventional chains.
 This creates two separate transaction histories that can divide a community into two parts.
 This process can take a matter of months.
 On Polkadot, forkless upgrades are possible, enabling blockchains to transform and adapt comfortably as more improved technology becomes available.